haskus/haskus-manual/source/system/intro/overview.rst

 supports applications written in Java that use specific interfaces to communicate with the hardware.

-``haskus-system`` provides interfaces to the Linux kernel (hence to the hardware) in Haskell and builds on them to provide higher-level interfaces.
-You can use these interfaces to build custom systems.
-Then it is up to you to decide if your system has the concept of "application" or not: you may design domain specific systems which provide a single domain specific "application".
+``haskus-system`` is a framework that provides Haskell interfaces to the Linux kernel (hence to the hardware).
+It also provides higher-level interfaces built upon them.
+You can use these interfaces to build custom systems (Unix-like or not).
+It is also up to you to decide if your system has the concept of "application" or not: you may design domain specific systems which provide a single domain specific application or game.